 ACCREDITATION VERIFICATION PROCESS

-Step One: To invest in any Regulation D direct participation programs offered by our affiliates, you must meet at least one of the SEC accreditation requirements detailed in the following Qualified Investor Requirements & Attestation section.
-You will then be designated as an “accredited investor” as defined under Rule 506 of Regulation D of the Securities Act of 1933.
+Step One: To invest in any Regulation D direct participation programs offered by our affiliates, you must meet requirements detailed below.
+You will then be designated as an “accredited investor” as defined under Rule 501(a) of Regulation D of the Securities Act of 1933.

-2) The investor has an annual income in excess of $200,000 or a joint annual income with spouse in excess of $300,000 in the past two calendar years and reasonably expects to have the same income level this year.
+- A natural person who has an individual income in excess of $200,000 in each of the two most recent years or joint income with that person’s spouse in excess of $300,000 in each of those years and has a reasonable expectation of reaching the same income level in the current year; or

 Step Two: Before your investment will be accepted, you will be required to provide one of the following from either Section 1 or Section 2 below:

-- Third party verification – an attestation letter signed by one of the following verifying that you meet one or more of the required accreditation criteria:
+- Third party verification – an attestation form will be provided and must be signed by one of the following verifying that you meet one or more of the required accreditation criteria:

 - Bank or other financial institution